Cavern QuickEQ export guide to Equalizer APO

 - Export to Equalizer APO - The preferred option, which exports a full Equalizer APO configuration, including gain, delay, EQ, and phase correction for each channel, if the related features are enabled.

 - Export as convolution EQ - The result will be the same as using Equalizer APO, but instead of EQ and gain, the impulse response that results in those settings will be exported.

-This can be used for other applications which can do convolution but can't import any format other than peaking EQs (which should not be used if anything else is available).
+This can be used for other applications which can do convolution but can't import any format other than peaking EQs (peaking EQs should be avoided unless you have absolutely no other choice).

 - Use zero-delay convolution - Sacrifice perfect phase for no delay at all for convolution EQ.
 This is recommended, as the phase impact is very minimal.
 If this checkbox is not ticked, the exact delay is half the convolution length.